mohnkhan/Conversational-Search/README.md

 ## Release History

-For a detailed list of changes, new features, and improvements in each version, please see the [Release Notes](./RELEASENOTES.md).
+For a detailed list of changes, new features, and improvements in each version, please see the [**Release Notes**](./RELEASENOTES.md).

 ## Contributing